-\item If $G$ has higher rank and $\Gamma_n$ is not cocompact for every $n$, then for every $i$ \item If $G$ has rank $1$ and the associated symmetric space $M:=K_0\backslash G$ has dimension $d\geq 4$, then for every $i\neq d-1$ \end{itemize} \end{crl} \begin{proof} In all cases we have that $\nabla_i((M/\Gamma_n)_\eps,M/\Gamma_n)=b_i(M/\Gamma_n)$.
-The first two points follows from the work of Gelander \cite{gel2004} exactly as in the proof of Theorem \ref{thm:costgela}.
-The third point follows from the thin-thick decomposition, \cite[Theorem 4.5.6]{thu1997}, and the Mayer-Vietoris exact sequence.
-Indeed let us sketch the proof of it and for this let us fix such a lattice $\Gamma$ of a rank $1$ Lie group.
-First note that the result is trivial for $i=0$ or $i\geq d$ and for $i=1$ it follows from the first part.
-Since the cusps are just cones they carry no new homology.
-Let us fix now a short geodesic which is in the thin part and denote by $A$ a neighborhood of it and by $B$ the complement of a (smaller) neighborhood of the geodesic.
-Then $(M/\Gamma)=A\cup B$.
-Observe that $A$ is homotopic to a circle and $A\cap B$ has only homology in dimension $0,1,d-1,d-2$.
-Then Mayer-Vietoris tells us that is exact.
-Now if $i\geq 2$, $i-1\geq 2$ and $i-1\leq d-3$, that is if $i\in\{3,\ldots,d-2\}$, we have that $H_i(B)=H_{i-1}(A\cap B)=0$ and hence the inclusion $B\subset M/\Gamma$ induces a surjective map from $H_i(B)$ to $H_i(M)$.
-For $i=2$ one can observe that the map induced by the inclusion $H_1(A\cap B)\rightarrow H_1(A)$ is injective and by exactness the map from $H_2(B)$ to $H_2(M)$ has to be surjective. \end{proof}
+\item If $G$ has higher rank and $\Gamma_n$ is not cocompact for every $n$, then for every $i$ \item If $G$ has rank $1$ and the associated symmetric space $M\coloneqq K_0\backslash G$ has dimension $d\geq 4$, then for every $i\neq d-1$ If $\Gamma_n$ is cocompact for every $n$, then the above equation holds for every $i$. \end{itemize} \end{crl} \begin{proof} In all cases we have that $\nabla_i((M/\Gamma_n)_\eps,M/\Gamma_n)=b_i(M/\Gamma_n)$.
+The first two points follow from the work of Gelander \cite{gel2004} exactly as in the proof of Theorem \ref{thm:costgela}.
+The third point follows from the thick-thin decomposition, see \cite[Theorem 4.5.6]{thu1997} for the hyperbolic case, and the Mayer-Vietoris exact sequence.